 - Missing light switch/outlet plates – electric shock hazard

 - Broken stairs/loose or missing handrails – injury hazard

 - Leaky pipes – water damage to property and possessions

 - Flickering lights – electric shock or fire hazard

 - Mold/mildew – a health hazard

 Additional Considerations for Renovation Projects

-Your general contractor should have a plan in place for keeping the jobsite fire-free.
-You will want to know what that is along with any other safety precautions they take before they step one toe on the jobsite.
+Your general contractor should have a plan in place for keeping the job site fire-free.
+You will want to know what that is along with any other safety precautions they take before they step one foot on the job site.
 Don’t hire someone who hasn’t thought this part of the job through as it can leave you exposed to an array of unknown and costly liabilities.
 And of course, always make sure anyone you hire is properly licensed and insured for the type of work they will be performing.

 Related Reading: 10 Tips to Help Eliminate Holiday Liabilities